anquanscan/sec-tools/README.md

 [ansvif](https://github.com/oxagast/ansvif): A Not So Very Intelligent Fuzzer: An advanced fuzzing framework designed to find vulnerabilities in C/C++ code.
 [linuxboot](https://github.com/linuxboot/linuxboot): The LinuxBoot project is working to enable Linux to replace your firmware on all platforms.
 [fileintel](https://github.com/keithjjones/fileintel): A modular Python application to pull intelligence about malicious files
 [jexboss](https://github.com/joaomatosf/jexboss): JexBoss: Jboss (and Java Deserialization Vulnerabilities) verify and EXploitation Tool
+[FairEmail](https://github.com/M66B/FairEmail): Fully featured, open source, privacy friendly email app for Android